kamil-solski/Food101_MLOps-Lvl_1/README.md

 This project involves inference of model on website with FastAPI.
 For simplicity lets host our website and Food101-MLOps project on the same machine.
 That means we will use docker-compose to orchestrate both website and Food101-MLOps.
 In real projects, this is not always the case.
 Sometimes the website and ML pipeline are located on different servers.
 In such cases, instead of compose, we use Kubernetes, for example.
 Docker-compose file will contain only Dockerfile for ML pipeline and Website, but it could also other container like postgres database.

+### Docker envs:
+We have a base Dockerfile and child Dockerfiles that leverage the base file.
+This means:
+- we have a faster build process (which is essential for quickly dealing with crashes and avoiding unnecessary downloads)
+- smaller images mean less attack surface and size (reduce storage)
+- shared layers reduce transfer time
+- faster patch deployment

 #### How to run:
 There are three steps and places controlled by user to interact with project.
 When creating end-to-end systems, containerization is the final step once all scripts have been checked locally.